Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations: Method

-{\em Method.--} There are several characteristic total masses ($\mtot=m_1+m_2$) of the binary system that are relevant to the lifetime of the merger remnants.
-These characteristic masses depend on the matter properties of the NSs, and they can be correlated with each other.
-Therefore, we start with one of the fundamental characteristic masses, the maximum mass of a cold non-rotating NS ($M_{\rm TOV}$), and parameterize other characteristic masses relative to it as follows: \begin{itemize} \item $M_{\rm VL}\equiv k_1 \mtov$, \textit{very long-lived/long-lived remnant}: $M_{\rm VL}$ is the maximum mass of a uniformly rotating NS.
+There are several characteristic total masses ($\mtot=m_1+m_2$) of the binary system that are relevant to the lifetime of the merger remnants.
+These characteristic masses depend on the nuclear matter properties of the NSs, and they can be correlated with each other.
+Therefore, we start with one of the fundamental masses, the {NS TOV mass} ($M_{\rm TOV}$), and parameterize other characteristic masses relative to it as follows: \begin{itemize} \item $M_{\rm VL}\equiv k_1 \mtov$, \textit{very long-lived/long-lived remnant}: $M_{\rm VL}$ is the maximum mass of a uniformly rotating NS.
 If $\mtov < \mtot \leq M_{\rm VL}$, the merger forms a very long-lived NS that lasts for $ t \gg 1\,{\rm s} $ before collapse.
 Such very long-lived NSs would inject an enormous amount of energy, which is not observed, suggesting that such remnants may not exist in nature \citep[see e.g.,][]{2021ApJ...920..109B}.
 Notably, this timescale also corresponds to the typical upper limit of sGRB durations.

 \item $M_{\rm LS}\equiv k_2 \mtov$, \textit{long-lived/short-lived remnant}: If $M_{\rm VL}< \mtot \leq M_{\rm LS}$, the system collapses on the viscous timescale that lasts for hundreds of ms. This timescale is governed by angular momentum transport processes \citep{2013PhRvD..88d4026H,2014ApJ...790...19K} or neutrino \citep{2011PhRvL.107e1102S}, and is characteristic of sGRBs.